PimentaLucas/PimentaLucas/README.md

-* Atualmente trabalho na posição de desenvolvedor fullstack sênior no Grupo Boticário
-* Minha base de conhecimento é super focada em JavaScript
+* My knowledge base is heavily focused on JavaScript
-* Aumentando e me especializando no uso dos serviços da AWS para o desenvolvimento web
+* Expanding and specializing in the use of AWS services for web development
-* Foco no uso de Serverless Framework para Lambdas
+* Focused on using the Serverless Framework for Lambda functions
-* Amplo conhecimento em NestJS
+* Extensive knowledge of NestJS

 [![Linguagens Utilizadas](https://github-readme-stats.vercel.app/api/top-langs/?username=anuraghazra)](https://github.com/anuraghazra/github-readme-stats)